mkaywins/sciprog_22/practical07/README.md

 ```
 gcc BasicAllocation.c -o BasicAllocation.exe
 ```
-This creates an executable called `Euler.exe`.
+This creates an executable called `BasicAllocation.exe`.
 To execute the executable, enter the following lines:
 ```
 ./BasicAllocation.exe
 ```